-I picked up a picture of a young mam remembering how – even though life always seemed to throw him curveballs that he didn’t always handle the best – he was determined to get into college and be the first in his family to graduate from higher education.
-Then, the sweet girl, she beamed in her dress with brunette curls outlining her face.
+I picked up a picture of a former high school senior remembering how – even though life always seemed to throw him curveballs that he didn’t always handle the best – he was determined to get into college and be the first in his family to graduate from higher education.
+Then, there was the sweet girl, she beamed in her dress with brunette curls outlining her face.
 That girl always had drama, so much typical-high-school-girl drama…I wondered if she’d reached her dream of starting a daycare.
-Then the heavy-set, no-nonsense face of the athlete – that kid had goals.
+Then, I scanned the photo of the heavy-set, no-nonsense face of the athlete – that kid had goals.
 College team.
 Maybe, the Olympics.
 His focus was always on doing what needed to be done to be the best at his sport, including staying after school and studying with me when he needed to keep his GPA up.

 Each kid in the dozens of pictures was different…from race to social-economic backgrounds to family dynamics to interests and personalities.
 But, all of them ended their high school career with good memories, hope for the future, and a drive to move forward.

 What commonality did these diverse scholars share that helped them thrive?
 Like a tidal wave unexpectantly crashing against the shore, all of a sudden, I wanted to figure this out.
 Needed to figure this out.